Give the florists a miss and bring your loved one something more useful instead the next time you visit them in hospital.

 Bad news all round!

-So when it comes to the best gifts for men and women in hospital, you should swerve the florists.
+So when it comes to finding the best gifts for men and women in hospital, you should give the florists a swerve.

 And consider some of the following suggestions on what you can replace the flowers with instead.